 That should fix most of your problems, but if that doesn’t work, this guide will show you a series of browser-specific solutions that you can try out.

-How do I lower my CPU usage on Twitch?
+How do I fix high CPU usage on Twitch?

 - On Chrome, click the three dots in the upper right-hand corner.

 - Click Task Manager in the context menu that appears.